 What is Apert syndrome?

-Apert syndrome is a genetic disorder that affects around 1 in every 65,000 newborn babies.
+Apert syndrome is a rare genetic disorder that affects around 1 in every 65,000 newborn babies.
 Usually neither parent has the condition, and the gene mutation has come about by chance.

 Apert syndrome also affects the hands and feet and a range of internal body organs.